-Dismantling cliches on Chinese culture through visual journalism
+Contrast cliches and misinformation on migration through a visual journalism project

 How visual journalism tackles social controversies.

 The People’s Republic of Bolzano is a visual journalism project, part of my research activity at the Unibz, that debunked the cliché of a Chinese invasion in Bolzano, a South Tyrolean city in Italy, populated 26% by German speakers and 73% by Italian speakers circa (source: Astat).
 After decades of tension between the two communities due to ethnic conflicts, only in the last 20 years the two learned to co-exist together.
 Migrants played a crucial role in this integration process, they changed the social dynamics and raised new questions to answer.

 Despite the fact that a Chinatown doesn’t exist in Bozen-Bolzano, and Chinese make up just 0.6 per cent of the population — 633 of 105,713 citizens — (Astat, 2014) — some locals expressed fears of an ‘invasion’ of Chinese people in the city.
 A number of factors also contributed the feeling of an invasion.
 First of all, Chinese people usually work in public spaces — in restaurants, bars, shops and hairdressers; they are more visible in the city than other migrant communities that usually work away from public view in construction sites or in the apple fields that surround the city.

 Second, the most read newspaper by Italian people in Bozen-Bolzano, the Alto Adige, stirred up migrant worries, running articles with headlines warning of the creation of a ‘Chinatown’ ghetto, of a ‘Chinese advance’, and ‘Chinese megastores’ depicting a context very different from the reality, most frequently in years of ‘big’ Chinese business openings between 2007 and 2011.